Warehouse and Distribution Centres Height Safety Systems

 • Recertified on schedule, with records stored and accessible

-• Supported by training for anyone authorised to use fall arrest systems
+• Supported by training for anyone authorised to use fall restraint/ fall arrest systems

 A system without documentation or inspection history is not compliant, regardless of how it looks.